500 g Pasta Tipo 00 plain flour

 2. Grease the sides and base of a gourmet casserole dish.

 3. Spoon a thin layer of ragu over the casserole base, then lay single sheets of pasta to cover.

 4. Spread another layer of ragu covering the pasta sheets.

 5. Spoon béchamel over the ragu and add another layer of pasta sheets.

 6. Repeat Steps 3 and 4 until you have filled the tray.
 Top with crumbled mozzarella and parmesan.

-7. Place into the combi steam oven and create a user programme:
+7. Place into the combi steam oven on shelf level 2 and create a user programme:

 Step 1: Select Combination Mode + Fan Plus at 180°C + 45 minutes + 80% moisture